ncbi/vadr/README.txt

   --xlonescore <n> : minimum score for a lone blastx (not supported by a CM hit) to cause an error is <n> [80]

 options for modifying which errors are reported:
-  --allolp : report all olp errors, even when other feature is not predicted (nop error) --alladj : report all aja/ajb errors, even when other feature is not predicted (nop error)
+  --classerrors <s> : read per-sequence classification errors from <s> [0] --allolp          : report all olp errors, even when other feature is not predicted (nop error) --alladj          : report all aja/ajb errors, even when other feature is not predicted (nop error)

+options for changing search sensitivity modes:
+  --midthresh <n>   : set max model length for using mid sensitivity mode to <n> [75] --smallthresh <n> : set max model length for using max sensitivity mode to <n> [30] --hmmonly <n>     : run in HMM-only mode for models with >= <n> positions [0]

+options related to parallelization on compute farm:
+  --local        : run cmscan locally instead of on farm --errcheck     : consider any farm stderr output as indicating a job failure --nkb <n>      : set target number of KB of sequences for each cmscan farm job to <n> [50] --maxnjobs <n> : set max number of jobs to submit to compute farm to <n> [2500] --wait <n>     : allow <n> wall-clock minutes for cmscan jobs on farm to finish, including queueing time [500]

 options for skipping/adding optional stages:
-  --doalign     : create nucleotide and protein alignments --checkftable : exhastively check feature table error exception rules
+  --doalign    : create nucleotide and protein alignments --mxsize <n> : with --doalign, set --mxsize <n> for cmalign to <n> [2048]

 options that modify the tabular output file:
   --tblfirst  : include annotation for first accession on each page of .tbl output file